 Employment law covers a large range of business relationships, work situations and worker scenarios.
 Florida businesses must comply with state and federal guidelines and regulations and most employees are entitled to certain rights under state and federal laws.
 When a dispute arises in Florida, trust an experienced Fort Lauderdale employment lawyer who steadfastly follow changing state and federal laws.
 Our guidance can be your best chance for a favorable resolution.
-David S. Tupler, P.A. has represented Broward County for more than two decades in work-related litigation, including:
+David S. Tupler, P.A. has represented Broward County individuals and businesses for more than two decades in work-related litigation, including:

 - defense in claims against employers for unpaid wages